sathiskumar30/Seleinumprojectbooking/README.md

 # Selenium Web Automation with python for "https://www.ixigo.com/"

-This project demonatrates web automation using Selenium with python.
+This project demonstrates web automation using Selenium with python.
    ## Automate the process of booking a "Bus ticket" in a dynamic manner, select the first lowest price .

 ## Contents